Novel Coronavirus (COVID-19)

 For more information, visit wmh.org/covid-19-novel-

 Wayne Memorial Hospital recognizes the importance of visitors in a patient’s healing process.
 However, in view of increased COVID-19 cases in our region, it is imperative that we reduce the potential for any exposure to our patients, visitors and staff.
-Wayne Memorial Hospital is temporarily suspending all in-person visitation except in special circumstances.

 Pre-screening of all patients and visitors, including temperature checking will be conducted upon entering.